lvzt/Demonstration-of-Building-DoDAF-Architectures/README.md

 4. Drag Punctuality and Rapidness on the diagram<br/>

-5. By default the perspective is in Getting Started, so some items on drawing panel are not displayed, to show more drawing items click the perspective list and select Basic<br/>
+5. By default, the perspective is in Getting Started, so some items on drawing panel are not displayed, to show more drawing items click the perspective list and select Basic<br/>

 Note: the perspective panel is on the upper left.<br/>
 6. Click  on the Diagram Tools then connect Punctuality with Rapidness<br/>